arenaxr/arena-docs/content/overview/digital-twin.md

 ## Scan Your Space

 There are a range of scanning cameras and software to scan a room-scale 3D model, and a few techniques to keep in mind as you scan.
-Wer have a longer [list of 3d scanning tools](/content/3d-content/scan-tools) available for LiDAR, NERF, and Photogrammerty options.
+We have a longer [list of 3d scanning tools](/content/3d-content/scan-tools) available for LiDAR, NERF, and Photogrammerty options.

 1. **Scan software** depends on room size and expense.
 For beginners we recommend using Scaniverse on a iPad/iPhone:
     - **Small** room, **free** with iPhone: use [Scaniverse](/content/3d-content/scaniverse)